These have been many health benefits to using CBD products and cannabis. Read on to determine if it’s right for you.

-12% of Americans said that they regularly smoke cannabis.
+12% of Americans said that they regularly use cannabis.
 With decriminalization and legalization on the rise, we might see this increase more in the coming years.

-You’ve probably already heard that cannabis can have lots of positive effects on your health.
-It’s no secret.
-Yet, some of cannabis’ health benefits aren’t what you’d expect and can slip under the radar.
+You’ve also probably already heard that CBD products can have lots of positive effects on your health.
+Yet, some CBD health benefits aren’t what you’d expect and can slip under the radar.

 If you’re on the fence, you might want to know some more about the health benefits before moving forward.
-Keep reading to learn what some of those health benefits are and why you may want to consider using cannabis.
+Keep reading to learn what some of those health benefits are,

-There are plenty of benefits of cannabis, but this article is going to focus on the top nine that you will want to think about.
+There are plenty of benefits of cannabis and CBD, but this article is going to focus on the top nine that you will want to think about.

 Keep reading on for our list of surprising benefits.